docpad-archive/documentation/core/events.html.md

 1. `opts`, an simple object containing any options that the event provides
 1. `next`, a completion callback

-DocPad's events are fired in a *synchronous* (or *serial*) fashion.
+DocPad’s events are fired in a *synchronous* (or *serial*) fashion.
 In other words, when the first event runs until finished, then the next event fires and runs until finished, and so on.

 *Asynchronous* code, however, has no implicit guarantees about the order of execution.
 It will fire the first event, and may then immediately fire the second event while the first is still running.

-That's why asynchronous code requires callbacks.
+That’s why asynchronous code requires callbacks.
 When the first event is done, it will run the callback function it was invoked with.
-It's the callback's job to signal when it's okay to proceed to the next event.
+It’s the callback’s job to signal when it’s okay to proceed to the next event.

-Node.js itself is built for asynchronous execution, so it's pretty common for Node.js programs to run asynchronously.
+Node.js itself is built for asynchronous execution, so it’s pretty common for Node.js programs to run asynchronously.

-Since DocPad's events are run synchronously, omitting the `next` callback is perfectly valid (even encouraged) if you're using DocPad in your own synchronous code.
-(Of course, you're free to write in whatever style works best for you!
+Since DocPad’s events are run synchronously, omitting the `next` callback is perfectly valid (even encouraged) if you’re using DocPad in your own synchronous code.
+(Of course, you’re free to write in whatever style works best for you!
 If you enjoy coding in the asynchronous style, the `next` callback is available for you.)

 ### Inside your Configuration File

 You can bind to events in your DocPad configuration file by adding them to the `events` property.

-**Example:** Let's use a `docpad.coffee` configuration file.
+**Example:** Let’s use a `docpad.coffee` configuration file.
 Binding to the `serverExtend` event would look like so:

 ``` coffeescript
 docpadConfig =